There are plenty of terms and phrases in the Bible you frequently hear in church but may not understand.

 We see the term first fruits initially mentioned in the book of Exodus when Moses is leading God’s people out of captivity in Egypt.
 God instructed the Israelites to give up the first of their crops so that they could understand the value of God’s blessings.

 Through the first five books of the Bible, Moses brings up the idea of a total of thirteen times.
 That’s because it was an essential concept for his people to understand.
-First fruits is mentioned throughout in the Bible, and it’s even referenced in the New Testament.
+First fruits is mentioned throughout the Old Testament, and it’s even referenced in the New Testament books.

 In the New Testament, the term first fruits takes on a symbolic meaning.
-In 1 Corinthians 15:20, Paul mentions Christ as the “firstfruits of those who have fallen asleep.”
+In 1 Corinthians 15:20, Paul mentions Christ as the “first fruits of those who have fallen asleep.”
 Jesus was God’s first fruits—his one and only son, and the best that humanity had to offer.
-God gave Jesus up for us, in the same way that we sacrifice the best we have for him.
+God gave Jesus, who was raised from the dead, up for us, in the same way that we sacrifice the best we have for him.

 What started as a specific instruction for bringing crops to the temple priest was expanded on later in Scripture.
 It no longer refers to literal fruit—firstfruits means any income, wealth, or blessings that a Christian has received over the course of the year.